 The records you need to keep depend on your situation, but as a rule, it is better to keep too many records than not enough.

-Remember, the coronavirus pandemic has impacted the way many people are working, including working from home.
-As a result, the ATO has introduced a shortcut for your work expenses and deductions that you can use for the 2020 and 2021 financial years.
+The coronavirus pandemic impacted the way many people are working, including working from home.
+As a result, the ATO introduced a shortcut method for individual’s work expenses and deductions that they can use for the, 2021 and 2022 financial years.²

 The ATO’s myDeductions tool keeps your tax deduction and income records in one place.

-The tool enables users to record expenses, photograph receipts and log your work-related travel using GPS data.
+The tool enables individual users to record expenses, photograph receipts and log their work-related travel using GPS data.

 It stores all your information in one place and that information can be uploaded into online tax returns at tax time or emailed to your tax agent.